ryanfoxgithub/eth-red-blue/README.md

 ## Introduction

-This lab demonstrates a realistic mobile ransomware chain-delivery, sideload/exploitation, installation/persistence, C2, and actions‑on‑objective, against the author’s **own** Pixel 6a on a dedicated lab SSID.
+This lab demonstrates a realistic mobile ransomware chain—delivery, sideload/exploitation, installation/persistence, C2, and actions‑on‑objective—against the author’s **own** Pixel 6a on a dedicated lab SSID.
 The Blue Team side implements network and handset telemetry, custom detections, and a time‑bound correlation linking **BOOT_COMPLETED --> first beacon**.
 All detections are designed to be **auditable** (JSON/PCAP/Kibana exports) and are scoped to keep the exercise ethical and safe (no exfiltration; file encryption limited to an app‑private directory or a user‑granted tree).

 ---